 Volunteer faculty interns normally serve for a maximum of one semester.
-The length of internship for paid faculty interns would be one year, with the possible option after one year of being recruited as a teacher, if a relevant position exists.
+The length of internship for paid faculty interns would be one year, with the possible option after their ISK internship of being recruited as a teacher through normal hiring processes, if a relevant position exists.

-Adopted May 2019
+Revised March 2021, Adopted May 2019